Frequently Asked Questions (FAQs)

 Please visit the DPT Pre-requisite Course Equivalency page to find course equivalency for many colleges/universities in the Midwest.
 If your school is not listed here, please check the equivalency database.

 While we don’t offer transcript reviews as a service, we are happy to answer questions about individual courses that are not in the above linked databases.
 For questions, please email firstname.lastname@example.org and allow 72 hours for a response.

 Please include university, course number, course name, description, # of credits, course objectives or syllabus.

 Applicants may not have more than two (2) core science courses and two (2) non-science courses incomplete when they apply.
 All prerequisite courses must be completed before the program start date.

-Yes, students will be sent an automated email from the UC Graduate School asking them to set up their password and pay a $65 fee after they have submitted their Physical Therapy Centralized Application Service (PTCAS) application.
+Yes, students will be sent an automated email from the UC Graduate School asking them to set up their password and pay a $65 fee after they have submitted their Physical Therapy Centralized Application Service (PTCAS) fee and application.

 Transcripts must be sent directly to Physical Therapy Centralized Application Service

 All observation hours must be completed before submitting your application through Physical Therapy Centralized Application Service.
-The last date to take the Graduate Record Exam (GRE) is September 15th, annually.

 Yes.
 If offered, applicants confirm acceptance by submitting an admission deposit of $500 to the Department of Rehabilitation, Exercise, and Nutrition Sciences.